dwayagency/category-auto-remover/README.md

 The plugin automatically prevents this - trigger categories cannot be removed by their own rules.

+### How does the bulk processing work?

+The bulk processing feature applies your global rules to all existing published posts.
+It processes posts in batches of 10 to avoid server timeouts and shows real-time progress.

+### Will bulk processing affect posts with custom rules?

+No, posts that have custom rules enabled (via the metabox) will be skipped during bulk processing to preserve their individual settings.

 ## Technical Details

 ### Hooks and Filters